SciML/ModelingToolkit.jl/docs/src/tutorials/symbolic_functions.md

-One of the benefits of a one-language Julia symbolic stack is that the primitives are all written in Julia, and therefore it's trivially extendable from Julia itself.
+One of the benefits of a one-language Julia symbolic stack is that the primitives are all written in Julia, and therefore it's trivially extendible from Julia itself.
 By default, new functions are traced to the primitives and the symbolic expressions are written on the primitives.
 However, we can expand the allowed primitives by registering new functions.
 For example, let's register a new function `h`: